miklevin/MikeLev.in/_posts/2023-08-02-mykoz-areal-os-an-independent-nomatic-digital-home.md

 As we live, we are always getting closer to the end of our lives, and there is precious little time to get sidetracked by short-lived trends and superficial tools.
 Marcus Aurelius gave us Stoicism, a philosophy for finding meaning and resilience in a chaotic world.
-MyKos AReal/OS offers us Tow-it-ism, a modern approach to finding value in life by focusing on mastering a few simple, lasting skills that can be carried with us from one context to the next.
+MyKoz AReal/OS offers us Tow-it-ism, a modern approach to finding value in life by focusing on mastering a few simple, lasting skills that can be carried with us from one context to the next.

+Okay, I added the new page to the site and changed the text blurb in the global navigation template.